Media And Speaking Engagements

 The glory and honor of the nations will be brought into it.
 Nothing impure will ever enter it, nor will anyone who does what is shameful or deceitful, but

-, (Revelation 21:26, NIV).
+only those whose names are written in the Lamb's Book of Life, (Revelation 21:26, NIV).
 [Bold and underline is by the author, solely for emphasis]

 If the Christian Church is the Bride, and if the Bride of the Lamb is New Jerusalem, then who are these people whose names are written in this Lamb's Book of Life, the only ones who will have access to this Holy City?
 They are God's ecclesia, His called out ones!
 And if those people that are described in Isaiah 62:12 (They will be called the Holy people) also possess access to the city, then the only conclusion we can come to is that Isaiah's prophecy is directed to faith-believing Israel, God's ecclesia!
 Those of us who now call ourselves Christians have been grafted into God's original ecclesia, by the atoning works of Messiah on Calvary, and by the grace and mercy of God.
 Therefore, those promises spoken of in Isaiah 62 – concerning Jerusalem becoming married - clearly speak about the same heavenly promises the Christian Church embraces for itself.
 However, whereas the Christian Church pictures itself in heaven for an eternity, as the Bride of the Lamb, soon to be wedded to Christ, the reality is that the Bride of the Lamb is the soon-to-descend Holy City of God, which Messiah Jesus possesses forever, right here on earth.
 Whereas faith-believing Israel, God's chosen remnant, that great cloud of witnesses of Hebrews 11 that were looking forward to a heavenly city that is to come (Hebrews 13:14), Isaiah tells us that Messiah will marry (possess) the Bride of the Lamb, which is New Jerusalem, the soon-to-come Holy City of God!
 What we see in Isaiah 62 speaks about the same thing we see in Revelation 21:2 and 3.
 The only difference the Christian Church (and theorists) fails to see is that the Bride of the Lamb is not the Christian Church, but rather, it's the Holy City of God, which descends to earth to be ruled by the Messiah, forever.
 Therefore, the mythology of the Christian Church being seen as the Bride of the Lamb to be wedded to Christ has no scriptural foundation, whatsoever.
 However, the marrying (possession) of the promised land (New Jerusalem) by God has a tremendous amount of scripture to convey to us God's true message, which is, that Jesus possesses the Promised Land, forever, when the Lord marries the Bride!

-To conclude this chapter, the author wants to state that whatever geopolitical fulfillments many theorists interpret regarding the Promised Land referred to in Old Testament prophecies has no biblical foundation.
+To conclude this chapter, the author wants to state that whatever geopolitical fulfillments many theorists interpret regarding the Promised Land referred to in Old Testament prophecies, they have no biblical foundation.
 Theorists merely view these prophecies as claiming the restoration of a Jewish geopolitical Kingdom in present day Jerusalem, in the land now called the State of Israel.
 What we read in Isaiah 62:1-12 clearly reveals a prophetic fulfillment of that great land promise God made to faith-believing Israel, His ecclesia, in the manifestation of New Jerusalem, the Holy City of God, mentioned in Revelation 21:2, 9-10.
 If they are the same, as all scriptural indications prophetically point to that fact, then there can be no doubt that the Lamb's Bride is none other than New Jerusalem, the true Promised Land, and the soon-to-come Holy City of God, (Hebrews 13:14).
 This we believe is the perfect picture of faith-believing Israel's true Promised Land, not a recaptured earthly territory, which theorists believe was fulfilled in the Middle East in 1948.
 The true Promised Land is New Jerusalem, the Holy City of God, the soon-to-descend new headquarters for the Kingdom of God, where a positional status for each individual member of God's ecclesia in that Kingdom is being prepared by Jesus Christ before its soon-to-come journey to earth.

 We realize that many theorists and dispensationalists will challenge us for doubting, questioning and providing correction to the current teachings and perception that the Christian Church is the Bride of The Lamb.
 Removing this myth from the Christian psyche, they feel, may be damaging to many Christian's Blessed Hope.
 The author was taught and personally believed that concept for many years.
 However, after careful scrutiny of God's word, it is absolutely clear that the Bride of Christ cannot be the Christian Church; but, rather, the Bride is the soon-to-come City of God, New Jerusalem, which will forever be the Lord's headquarters on earth.
 It is there where the ecclesia, God's called out ones, will be able to enter into it by virtue of their names being written in the Lamb's Book of Life, those who will be called by a new name, who will rule and reign with Him, forever, after God's sons and daughters (the ecclesia of God) will have participated (as His guests) in that great Wedding Banquet that is to come!